 This leaflet gives details of armed forces charities active in Kensington and Chelsea.(please note that at the time of writing we cannot be sure that all of the contact details are up to date).

 Soldiers, Sailors, Airmen & Families Association (SSAFA) - Forces Help (Kensington and Chelsea Division) offers help for service and ex-service men and women, their families and dependents.

 Other information and advice

-You can go the Ministry of Defence website and search for 'veterans' to find about other available support.
+You can go the Ministry of Defence website to find about other available support.